Daquiver1/Frontend-Grading-Assignment/client/README.md

 ## Usage

-The student is first suppose to login with his/her student id and pin that was given on the admission letter
+.
+The student is first suppose to login with his/her student id and pin that was given on the admission letter.
+This means there is no option to create an account

+.
+Students can have access to their grades for all the time they have been in the school

+.
+Students can file a complaint for remarking if they are not satisfied with their grades for a specific course

+.
+Students can get access to the contact for all the instructors in their department

+## Screenshots of the project

+## Useful stuff I learnt from this project
+.
+I learnt how to make advanced responsive pages with tailwindcss .
+Writing tests for the components and forms
+.
+Captivating tailwindcss utility classes

 ## Contribution